 This eLearning module will guide you through the EU's new advance cargo information system "Import Control System 2 (ICS2)" that supports the implementation of the EU new customs safety and security regulatory regime, aiming to better protect the EU single market and EU citizens.
-It provides an overall business overview of ICS2 for consignments by air cargo general from the economic operator perspective.
+It provides an overall business overview of ICS2 business process for express consignments from the economic operator perspective.